CyCoreSystems/ari-proxy/README.md

 # ari-proxy
 [![Build Status](https://travis-ci.org/CyCoreSystems/ari-proxy.png)](https://travis-ci.org/CyCoreSystems/ari-proxy) [![](https://godoc.org/github.com/CyCoreSystems/ari-proxy?status.svg)](https://godoc.org/github.com/CyCoreSystems/ari-proxy)

-Proxy for the Asterisk REST interface.
+Proxy for the Asterisk REST interface (ARI).

 Version 1 of this system sought to maintain compatibility with the other ARI proxies.
 Version 2 is written to address many shortcomings of the Version 1